Kuba & Pilař architects

 Kuba & Pilař Architects is a Czech architecture firm based in Brno and established in 1998 by Ladislav Kuba and Tomáš Pilař.

-Founders

-Kuba was born on 26 July 1964 in Brno.
-He studied at the Faculty of Architecture at the Brno University of Technology (VUT) from 1982 to 1986 and the Academy of Arts in Prague from 1986 to 1990.

-Tomáš Pilař was born on 11 October 1963 in Brno.
-He studied at the Faculty of Civil Engineering at VUT from 1982 to 1987 and the Academy of Arts, Architecture and Design in Prague from 1987 to 1994.

 Professional activities

 Kuba & Pilař Architects was established in 1998.
 Kuba worked from 2001 to 2002 as guest lecturer at the Faculty of Architecture at VUT.
 Pilař also worked there in the years 1994 and 1998-2000.
 From 2011 to 2012 he was a guest lecturer at the Faculty of Architecture at the Technical University of Liberec.
 They have given lectures for students and professionals in the Czech Republic, Austria, and Germany.